brittonlaroche/realm-tensorflow/README.md

 ## Why MongoDB?
 MongoDB is the best database for machine learning for a number of reasons.
 The first reason is that MongoDB has a flexible schema, unlike a relational database where you have to define a schema and tables with column definitions, MongoDB allows you to load data directly with out any upfront schema design.
 This means that you can load data form any new source and get to work immediately.

 Once the data is loaded MongoDB provides you with a powerful query language and indexes to give you fast access to very specific values that you would want to use.
+What is more with MongoDB Atlas you can create a free tier in any of the major cloud providers (AWS, GCP and Azure) in just 7 minutes.
 But don't take my word for it, in the next few sections you will literally see for yourself.

 ![1](./img/mongoDBAtlas.png)